Home » Recipes » Method » Air Fryer » Air Fryer London Broil

 Tips for Success

-Follow these helpful tips to assure that your steak turns out perfectly!
+Follow these helpful tips to make sure that your steak turns out perfectly!

 • Be sure to slice against the grain.
 This will keep the meat tender and juicy.
 To determine which direction the meat is running look at how the lines run and go in the opposite direction.